-It is recommended that the Cheviot Branch improve accessibility by adding an elevator tower onto the existing building, or creatively integrate one within the existing shell.
-The interior should be rethought to address existing maintenance issues, service functionality, and accessibility concerns.
+As a Design Project, it is recommended that the Cheviot Branch add an elevator tower onto the existing building, or creatively integrate one within the existing shell.
+In addition, the existing spaces should undergo major renovation to address existing maintenance issues, service functionality, and accessibility concerns.